zenxha/sushi/README.md

       - [Takes information from upload.html](https://github.com/zenxha/sushi/blob/main/views.py#L144-L157)
       - [Displays information on namecards on browse.html](https://github.com/zenxha/sushi/blob/2407689b21067ee1637b7f3c858f0db6245f6bff/templates/homesite/browse.html#L6-L18)
 - Easter Egg
-  - To get to our easter egg, fill out the upload form on the website but put mort as the username to access the easteregg
+  - To get to our easter egg, use the username mort in signin and click submit.
+Then use the easter egg navbar to view the other sections of the easter egg
 - Project WOW
   - [Our upload page](http://rubinfamily.dyndns.org:5000/upload).
 Each image uploaded is assigned an id, which you can view on the browse page.
 Once you have the image, go to the url http://rubinfamily.dyndns.org:5000/images/1, where you replace 1 with whatever id the image you just uploaded is to view the image.
 You can also view the image by clicking the picture in the browse page and see the full image